 Applicants are expected to demonstrate sufficient prior knowledge of and / or potential in, photography to be able to successfully complete the programme of study and/ or have an academic or professional background in a relevant subject.

 MA Photography does not include technical teaching (although it does include technical advice and support) and if there are specific programmes or techniques that you need to acquire in order to realise your creative ideas on MA Photography then we suggest that you acquire these before joining the course.

 For further details regarding international admissions and advice please visit the International Applications page.

-All applicants will be expected to submit a portfolio and study proposal with their application.
+All applicants will be expected to submit a portfolio and project proposal with their application.

 Applicants from a commercial background are encouraged to develop personal projects before they apply.
 Your portfolio may be accompanied by an explanatory statement about the projects of no more than 300 words.
 Your portfolio should indicate that you have an understanding of project-based visual inquiry.

 Your project proposal should be no more than 300 words indicating your intended practice project.
 You should include accompanying research for a specific project that you plan to be developed on the course and how the MA is going to further your understanding of conceptual photographic practice.